bechtleperings/vocab-entity-annotation-framework/docs/properties/annotations/created.md

 # Detail *created*

-The detailed parameter "Created" contains a timestamp in standard time format and is retained as a parameter during the generation of knowledge content by an LLM.
-It serves for time documentation to ensure the currency of knowledge.
-This facilitates the determination of outdated information to renew it.
+The detailed parameter "created" contains a timestamp in standard time format and is retained as a parameter during the first generation of knowledge to specific content.
+Its purpose is time documentation.

 ### Schemata